Kong/docs.konghq.com/STYLEGUIDE.md

 # Documentation Style Guide

 ### Admin, admin
-Use proper case for the Kong entity, lowercase for the RBAC Role
+Use proper case for the Kong entity, lowercase for the RBAC Role.

 * Invite the Admin using the Organization tab
 * The default Roles are `super-admin`, `admin`, and `read-only`